Infected Septum Piercing: What Does It Look Like and How to Treat It?

 3. Surgical Stainless Steel

 Lots of new piercings are done in stainless steel.
 This material is affordable and typically doesn't cause reactions.
-However, it contains a small amount of nickel, so if you have a nickel allergy, it might be best to choose something else.
+However, even surgical-grade steel may contain small amounts of nickel that could cause allergic reactions in those with skin sensitivities.
+Choose a different option if you are concerned about irritation or a nickel allergy.

 It is incredibly resistant to corrosion and will keep its shine for years.